 - Completely free and available on iOS, Android, and web browsers

-- Includes other courses which your child might take a look at
+- Includes other courses that your child might take a look at

 - Has a great community of users

-- Your child’s questions won’t be left unanswered on Khan Academy
+- Your child’s questions won’t be left unanswered at Khan Academy

 - Its courses can be downloaded to be viewed offline

 - Your child can take the course along with their school or take them at their own pace